-The student can select a site anywhere in the United States as long as it meets the criteria listed below:
+The student can select a site nearly anywhere in the United States as long as it meets the criteria listed below:

 - a.
 Site is professionally recognized and competent in the field of kinesiology or a specific related area (medical, health). - b.
-Site has extensive, active, and well-balanced programs and administrative structures. - c.
-Site provides opportunities for students to observe and participate in all of the programs, operations, and administrative procedures. - d.
+Site has active and well-balanced programs and administrative structures. - c.
+Site provides opportunities for students to observe and participate in a variety of programs, operations, and administrative procedures. - d.
 Site has equipment and facilities adequate for comprehensive programming. - e.
 Site has staff members who are qualified, through education and experience, to provide supervision.

 Some states have more stringent workers' compensation requirements or other insurance requirements which may make it difficult for an internship site to be approved.
-Check with the faculty internship coordinator (Dr. Triplett) regarding the states that fall under this category.
-International internships are also possible but must meet criteria and be approved by the Office of International Education and Development (OIED) prior to departmental approval.
+Check with the faculty practicum/internship coordinator (Dr. Triplett) regarding the states that fall under this category.
+International field experiences are also possible but must meet criteria and be approved by the Office of International Education and Development (OIED) prior to departmental approval.

-INTERNSHIP SITE RESPONSIBILITIES
+PRACTICUM/INTERNSHIP SITE RESPONSIBILITIES